 Fairies, gnomes, dwarves, elves, pixies, trolls and sprites name a few of the more well-known types of Forest Folk.

-Acorn and hickory folk are two of the local species here at Wild Ozark.
+Acorn, gumball and hickory folk are a few of the local species here at Wild Ozark.
 I’ve only recently become acquainted with the Acorn Folk and have yet to meet a Hickory Folk.
+Elemental Folk invoke of all the elements during their creation- wind, fire, earth, and water.
+These are the ones with body parts made from the native clay.

-Forest Folk, on the other hand, can only assume temporary invisibility.
-They have a full-time corporeal existence but do from time to time like to invoke the privilege of all Forest Folk when it comes to avoiding predators and humans.
+Forest Folk can assume temporary invisibility.
+They have a full-time corporeal existence but do from time to time like to cloak themselves when it comes to avoiding predators and humans.

 All Folk (ourselves included) are part of the natural world.
 There is nothing that is not natural world when you get right down to it.